• Skip to main content

 Zurich is the largest city in Switzerland but only covers about 87 square kilometres.
 It’s built around the tip of Lake Zurich, extending in all directions from the historic Old Town.

-Most of the historic and cultural sites are found near the centre of the city.
+Most of the historic and cultural sites are found near the centre of Zurich.
 The outer urban areas contain a mixture of residential, commercial, and industrial zones.
 These districts are broken up by numerous public parks, adding “green lungs” to the city’s landscape.

-The best areas to stay in Zurich for travellers include:
+The best areas to stay in Zurich include:

 • Seefeld